cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-statistics.md

 ## Parameters

 `IF EXISTS`
 :   Do not throw an error if the statistics object does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 name
 :   The name (optionally schema-qualified) of the statistics object to drop.